SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/Style/Style.md

 We do not want the black background color for the text presenter.
 We would like to have a sort of multi-line label.
 We want the zoom buttons to be smaller as they only have icons.
 We want to have the option to change the size and font of the text inside the text presenter.
 Finally, we want to change the color of the label, change its height and make it a little bit bigger.

 ```
-CustomStylesPresenter >> initializeStyles
+CustomStyles >> initializeStyles
     "Change the height and size of the label and the color as ligthgreen"

 	label addStyle: 'labelStyle'.
 	label addStyle: 'lightGreen'.

-    "The default font of the text will be the code font and
-    the font size will be the small one."
+	"The default font of the text will be the code font and the font size will be the small one."
 	text addStyle: 'codeFont'.
 	text addStyle: 'smallFontSize'.
 	"Change the background color."
 	text addStyle: 'bgOpaque'.
 	"But a smaller width for the zoom buttons"
 	zoomInButton addStyle: 'icon'.
 	zoomOutButton addStyle: 'icon'.
 	codeFontButton addStyle: 'buttonStyle'.
 	textFontButton addStyle: 'buttonStyle'.

-    "As this presenter is the container, set to self the container
-    style to add a padding and border width."
+	"As this presenter is the container, set to self the container style to add a padding and border width."
 	self addStyle: 'container'
 ```